hoonzis/hoonzis.github.io/_posts/2012-06-27-programming-languages-for-age-of-cloud.md

 maintainable manner might feel impossible.
 Just think about the global variables which you have to create to hold the information about ‘current situation’, so that when a response from a web service arrives you are able to decide and take the right actions.
-It is this maintance of the global state which is particulary dificult in asynchronous programming.
+It is this maintenance of the global state which is particularly difficult in asynchronous programming.

 **What are the tools which will help us with the transition to distruted